-Recommendation of the NPPRRC: All members of the NPPD, the Town Board, Village Board, School Board (and preferably all School District employees) participate in an assessment of their current location on the spectrum of cultural competency such as the Intercultural Development Inventory https://idiinventory.com/ .
-Recommendation to be fulfilled by Recommendation to be deemed complete by
+Recommendation of the NPPRRC: All members of the NPPD, Police Commission, the Town Board, Village Board, School Board (and preferably all School District employees) participate in an assessment of their current location on the spectrum of cultural competency such as the Intercultural Development Inventory https://idiinventory.com/.

+Recommendation to be deemed complete by all named parties.